aidansan/rivanna-notes/README.md

 python main.py
 ```
 (This script uses GPUs on the GPUPOD https://www.rc.virginia.edu/userinfo/rivanna/basepod/)

 #### Warning: Do NOT use the CUDA_VISIBLE_DEVICES flag on rivanna

+### SLURM Commands
+Run your script:

+`sbatch SCRIPTNAME.sh`

+Check the status of your scripts:

+`squeue | grep COMPUTINGID`

+Checking allocation usage:
+`allocations -a ORGACCOUNTNAME`